ppy/osu-wiki/news/2021/2021-05-12-new-featured-artist-agressor-bunx.md

 We've picked up a solid **7** tracks for today's release, each with a shorter ~2 minute version available from [**Agressor Bunx**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/164)!

-No video this time around, but it's safe to bet that you've heard **Agressor Bunx**'s music already thanks to a popular beatmap of [*Tornado*](https://osu.ppy.sh/beatmapsets/236292) hosted by [Shadren](https://osu.ppy.sh/users/745494).
+No video this time around, but it's safe to bet that you've heard **Agressor Bunx**'s music already thanks to a popular beatmap of [*Tornado*](https://osu.ppy.sh/beatmapsets/236292) hosted by ::Shadren::{ user-id=745494 }.
 On top of the classic *Tornado*, we've snagged a few of the duo's newer tracks as well!

 Check it all out:

 ### Tornado

-Play [this osu! map](https://osu.ppy.sh/beatmapsets/236292) by [Shadren](https://osu.ppy.sh/users/745494) and take a guaranteed nostalgia trip back to the days of learning to play Hard Rock for the first time.
+Play [this osu! map](https://osu.ppy.sh/beatmapsets/236292) by ::Shadren::{ user-id=745494 } and take a guaranteed nostalgia trip back to the days of learning to play Hard Rock for the first time.

 <audio controls>
     <source src="https://assets.ppy.sh/artists/164/Return%20Of%20Gods%20EP%2FAgressor%20Bunx%20-%20Tornado.mp3" type="audio/mpeg">